 “Oh, is that all?”

 “What is your problem?” he exploded, his patience worn thin by his men’s constant bickering and the long journey still ahead.
-Not to mention this arrogantly infuriating woman who seemed to care little for titles and common courtesy.
+Not to mention the arrogantly infuriating woman who seemed to care little for titles and common courtesy.

-“My problem is you,” she said, all the while looking at him like he was filth.
-“I’m stuck among you inferior humans when I should be helping my own people fight.”
+“My problem is you,” she said, looking at him like he was filth.
+“I’m stuck among you inferior humans when I should be helping my people fight.”

 “Inferior?”
-Dayne half shouted, too angry to care that she had called him human, as if she wasn’t.
+Dayne half shouted, too angry to care that she had called him human like she wasn’t one.

-“My lord, this is getting us nowhere.
-If anything, take her to see His Highness.
-He’ll get a laugh at least.”
+“My lord, this is getting us nowhere,” interrupted Raúl.
+“If anything, take her to see His Highness.
+He’ll get a laugh, at least.”

 “Yes, listen to the little carrot man.
-He, at least, speaks sense,” Anna said.
+He speaks sense,” Anna said.

 Raúl’s face went tomato red, causing Dayne to glare at her.
 Insulting him was one thing, insulting his men was something else entirely.
-Especially when the insulted man’s hair was already a touchy subject.with Raúl’s hair.
+Especially with Raúl’s hair.

-“We haven’t the rations, my lord.
-There are few places where we can replenish our stores between here and our destinations.
+“We haven’t the rations, my lord,” said Grissom, the knight who had offered his hand.
+“There are few places where we can replenish our stores between here and our destination.
 But our orders were clear.
-We can’t go near those places,” said the knight who had first offered his hand, a man named Grissom.
+We can’t go near those places.”
 The man rarely spoke, but he was trying to be helpful.
 He was also trying to get rid of Anna.
-He resented her strange intrusion into their nuclear group.
-Much like a close-knit family, they were able and encouraged to drop the formalities and titles in their own company.
-But add an outsider, and all those titles were required.
-Grissom hated those formalities and this strange girl brought them.
+He resented her strange intrusion into their group.
+Much like a close-knit family, they were encouraged to drop the formalities and titles in each other’s company.
+But add an outsider, and all the titles were required.
 “I have my own food,” Anna said, jerking Grissom from his thoughts.
 “We are wasting time and time is of the essence!”

-“Very well, you can come with us, but pray! hold your tongue!”
+“Very well, you can come with us, but pray!
+Hold your tongue!”
 Dayne said, giving in to her for two reasons and two reasons only.
-For one thing, it would shut her up.
+For one, it would shut her up.
 For another, it seemed wise to take her with them.
 It was rare to see a young woman traveling alone.
-In fact, it was rare to see anyone traveling these days, especially a woman with a sword.
+In fact, it was rare to see anyone traveling these days.

-Women rarely carried swords and even more rarelymuch less knew how to use them, yet this womanshe seemed both familiar and comfortable with the weight on her hip.
+Women rarely carried swords and much less knew how to use them, yet this womanshe seemed both familiar and comfortable with the weight on her hip.
 He decided not to take any chances.
 “I’ll need your sword,” he said, earning a scowl.

-She wanted to protest, and vehemently, but she was smart enough to understand that this might be her best chance of getting to the king quickly.
+She wanted to protestand vehemently, but she was smart enough to understand that this might be her best chance of getting to the king quickly.
 Otherwise, she might blunder around aimlessly until it was too late and the last star went out.
 So, sShe unbuckled her sword and handed it over, keeping quiet without a word.

 Especially about the dagger hidden safely in her left boot.

-“So, how are we to get to your king?” she asked, but he didn’t answer.
+“So, how do we get to your king?” she asked, but he didn’t answer.

-He was too busy studying her sword; the long, slender, gently curving blade with strange runes etched down its delicate length.
-He had never before seen such a sword or such craftsmanship.
-It was something nNo kingdom around could craft it.
+He was too busy studying her sword, the long, slender, gently curving blade with strange runes etched down its length.
+He had never seen such a sword or even such craftsmanship.
+No kingdom around could craft it.
 “Hey!
 Earth to human!
 Are you listening to me?”

-“Ah, sorry, what?” he asked, startled out of his reverie.
-The look she gave him was one of pure exasperationShe glared at him in exasperation.
+“Ah, sorry, what?” he asked.

+She glared at him in exasperation.